twbs/bootstrap/site/docs/4.1/migration.md

 ### Modal

 - Rewrote component with flexbox.
-- Given move to flexbox, alignment of dismiss icons in the header is likely broken as we're no longer using floats.
+- Given the move to flexbox, alignment of dismiss icons in the header is likely broken as we're no longer using floats.
 Floated content comes first, but with flexbox that's no longer the case.
 Update your dismiss icons to come after modal titles to fix.
 - The `remote` option (which could be used to automatically load and inject external content into a modal) and the corresponding `loaded.bs.modal` event were removed.
 We recommend instead using client-side templating or a data binding framework, or calling [jQuery.load](https://api.jquery.com/load/) yourself.

 ### Navs